I hate shopping for clothes for three reasons:

 That got me thinking—is a subscription service a better way to fill your closet instead of doing your own clothing shopping?
 Do you wear the clothes more often?
 Does it end up being cheaper than spending 3.8 percent of your yearly income on clothing (the amount a study found that the average American household spends on clothing)?

 I decided to try out the two best known clothing subscription services—Le Tote and Stitch Fix.
+Le Tote and Stich Fix offer personalized clothes shopping by mail.
+Their personal stylists will help design your look, and you can try on everything in the comfort of your home.
+But are they worth the extra cost?
 Here’s what I thought:

 What it costs